Followers

 build situational awareness of British sympathizers

 Paul Revere was among the first.
-By his own words they, “…formed ourselves into a Committee for the purpose of watching British soldiers and gaining every intelligence on the movements of the Tories.”
+According to his own words, they, “…formed ourselves into a Committee for the purpose of watching British soldiers and gaining every intelligence on the movements of the Tories.”

 Paul Revere was one of the craftsmen-spies